HeisenbugLtd/si_units/README.md

 this predicate can be ignored.
 I can't think of any use case that would warrant the use of a vertical tab between the value and the actual unit.
-In fact, the `Image` subprograms are designed to work in a way that both will be separated by a non-breaking space for better readability and to confirm with what
-[SI has to say about it](https://www.nist.gov/pml/weights-and-measures/writing-metric-units).
+In fact, the `Image` subprograms are designed to work in a way that both will be separated by a non-breaking space for better readability and to conform to what [SI has to say about it](https://www.nist.gov/pml/weights-and-measures/writing-metric-units).

 For your convenience, all the names of the SI defined physical units are